 When it comes to the array of utility-based products hemp can replace or even enhance, we have only begun to uncover the tip of the iceberg.
 Hemp farming is formally legal under the protection of the Farm Bill.
 This opened the door for more people to find new and innovative ways to use hemp.

-What’s Your Favorite Underrated Hemp Product?
+What are Your Favorite Hemp Products?